 The Cost of Phishing For Businesses

-Since the first phishing email sometime around 1995, cybercriminals have used phishing emails as a gateway to gaining access to sensitive information.
-Unfortunately, there are no signs of phishing attacks slowing down as it is a lucrative business that profits from activities such as direct ransomware attacks.
+Since the first phishing email around 1995, cybercriminals have used typical and spear phishing emails as a gateway to gaining access to sensitive information.
+Unfortunately, there are no signs of phishing attacks slowing down, as it is a lucrative business that profits from activities like direct ransomware attacks.
+Everyone knows there’s a financial cost associated with phishing attacks (that often lead to ransomware), but there’s so much more at stake than just paying the ransom.

-The increase in phishing attempts takes a toll on organizations and their teams tasked with defending users against these attacks.
+The increase in phishing attempts takes a toll on organizations and their teams tasked with defending users against such breaches.
 Successful phishing has led threat actors to offer Phishing-as-a-Service scams that bypass most spam filters for $1,500.
 Let’s discuss the financial costs an attack can have on a business, as well as the three business costs of phishing protection and how you can ensure the safety of your business.

-The Cost of Phishing Protection for Businesses
+The Cost of Phishing Protection for Business Download

 The Time Cost of Phishing Defense